MasterKitten/Kick-Start-Game-Creation/README.md

 Current Features [All of these have examples]: [1D] User Interface - Calculator, Idle Game, Slot Machine (with rigging mechanic), Computer
 | 2D Scene - Rhythm Game, Visual Novel
 | 3D Scene - {}

+Go to the Wiki on this GitHub to figure out how to use it! (it shouldn't be too hard!)